Johnny Depp And Brad Pitt: Were Their Careers Damaged By Divorce Scandals?

 Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard Shredding Reputations In The Name Of Divorce

-Brad Pitt and Johnny Depp, are beloved actors.
+Brad Pitt and Johnny Depp are beloved actors.
 Brad and Johnny each have a huge fan base of loyal fans.
 Still, they have both been negatively impacted by their divorce scandals.

 Brad Pitt and Johnny Depp are supported powerfully by fans and friends at this time, but each had to put movies on hold.